The Media Fog of Science

 "Now science is science, and we cannot blame the researchers for the way their data crunched."

-The title of the NYT article refers to the other study that the media focused on last week, something about a cat and people dying -- another FOX worthy story.
-But the title was also apropos of Carl Sandburg's poem "Fog": "The fog creeps in on little cat feet..."
-The media (as in major news outlets like CNN and FOX, and hundreds of small town local newspapers) create a fog around science so that no one can discern why science is important or what research is relevant.
+The title of the NYT article refers to the other study that the media focused on last week, something about a cat and people dying.
+The title was also apropos of Carl Sandburg's poem "Fog": "The fog creeps in on little cat feet..."
+Furthermore, the media creates a fog around science so that the reader can't discern why science is important or what research is relevant.
 Faith in this idea that "science is science", erodes understanding of science, because no, science is not science.

 Obviously, few would disagree that the subject of electrical engineering is different than the subject of mechanical engineering - both EE's and ME's would readily point this out, and that the subject of physics is different than biology, and that biochemistry is different than embryology.
 The scientific method is intact across the fields, but the tools employed by the scientists are certainly different in different areas, as are premises, standards, assumptions and politics of the education, practice and expertise required for each discipline.